Congressman Barney Frank weds in same-sex marriage

 Frank's office in January announced he would marry Ready, whom he met at a political fundraiser in Ready's home state of Maine.
 Ready lives in Ogunquit, where he does carpentry, painting and welding work.
 Frank and Ready have been involved since 2007.

-The evening wedding took place at the Boston Marriott Newton in suburban Boston, attracting political luminaries including Nancy Pelosi, top Democrat in the House of Representatives, and Niki Tsongas, a Massachusetts Democratic representative.
+The evening wedding took place at the Boston Marriott Newton in suburban Boston, attracting political luminaries including Nancy Pelosi, top Democrat in the U.S. House of Representatives, and Elizabeth Warren, who is battling Republican Scott Brown for his U.S. Senate seat in Massachusetts.

 Before the ceremony, Frank greeted family and friends in a traditional black tuxedo.
 He was tanned and appeared relaxed.
 News media were not allowed to attend the ceremony.

-Note: (This story was corrected in the second last paragraph to say that six of the 50 states permit gay marriage and not eight)